HSF/hsf.github.io/organization/_posts/2021/2021-05-06-coordination.md

     * How have (some, smaller?) experiments managed to converge on one analysis framework
     * Keen to revisit discussion on recognition (always a popular topic!)

-Need to define agenda for next instance, was for 19 May, but perhaps we should postpone a week to avoid vCHEP...
+Need to define an agenda for the next instance, currently scheduled for 19 May but perhaps we should postpone it to a week later to avoid vCHEP...

 [Analysis metadata "constraints" rough draft](https://docs.google.com/document/d/1zT5tPCtiNfuRm8ywKNbaNGvXGtCZYaO-GOj77pV2BEY/edit#) written, to share with community for comments soon: